nina-razmadze/Weather-App/README.md

 <h1 style="font-size:larger;" >Features✨</h1>
 Real-time weather data sourced from reliable meteorological sources.
-- Instantly view the current weather conditions, including temperature, humidity, and wind speed.
+-Instantly view the current weather conditions, including temperature, humidity, and wind speed.
 - Detailed 7-day forecast to help you plan your week effectively.
 - Search for weather updates in any city or region around the globe.
 - Responsive design for seamless use across desktop and mobile devices.

 <h1 style="font-size:larger;" >Technologies Used 🖥</h1>
-React
+-React
-Typescript
+-Typescript

 <h1 style="font-size:larger;" >What I Learned 📚</h1>